All children should have the chance to live happy, healthy lives.

 At The Holistic Healthcare Group, we believe all children and young adults should have the chance to live happy, healthy lives.

 But sometimes, it isn’t that easy.
 Around 1 in 9 children ages 5-15 are currently struggling with some form of mental health disorder.
 The biggest culprits?
 Anxiety, depression, and other emotional disorders.
 In fact, mental health issues are the second most common reason a child will take time off school, and if left untreated can lead to long-term mental health struggles.
-It’s not a small issue – it’s a widespread problem that need to be addressed at the root.
+It’s not a small issue – it’s a widespread problem that needs to be addressed at the root.
 More and more young children and teenagers are struggling to cope with their mental health.
 We are seeing rising rates of depression, anxiety and self-harm in young adults, which is why we need to ensure they have the support networks and tools they need to understand what they are experiencing, and how they can work through it in a healthy and safe way.

 Now, more than ever, students need to be able to understand how mental illnesses can impact them, what that looks like, and what tools are available to support them through difficult times.